This blog post will look at the following aspects of WordPress security and provide additional resources to help you secure your WordPress site.

 And the list goes on.
 All that being said, you need to be vigilant about WordPress security.

-Statistics generally cite that more than 27% of the top 10 million websites are using WordPress.
+Statistics generally cite more than 40% of websites are using WordPress.
 So you can see why it’s a frequent target for hackers no matter how big or small a company is.

 Sending Passwords via Email